Boris Johnson faces revolt over military rape trials

 “It was clear to me at the time that all of the officials and myself – as the original bill minister – were of the view that the evidence clearly indicated we should remove serious and sexual offences from the military justice system in order to reassure victims and try to get better outcomes for them,” said Mr Mercer.

 “The defence secretary had a different view.
-He retains that view, as is his prerogative, but he was certainly the only individual in the building who held that view when I left, and I am yet to see clear evidence to back up his position.”
+He retains that view, as is his prerogative, but he was certainly the only individual in the building who held that view when I left and I am yet to see clear evidence to back up his position.”

-Mr Ellwood said he expected to abstain in Monday’s vote, but urged ministers to accept the changes proposed by the Lords.
+Mr Ellwood said he expected to abstain in Monday’s vote but urged ministers to accept the changes proposed by the Lords.

 “Our sub-committee looked at this very carefully and felt that these matters were best moved to the civilian courts, which have much better experience of dealing with complex cases,” he told The Independent.